basho/riak_kv/docs/NextGenREPL.md

 *In this future will this mean there is 1 way of doing replication in Riak, or n + 1 ways?*

 In the medium term it will certainly be an additional replication feature and not a replacement.
 The `riak_repl` remains to assist in transition, but also Riak customers are committed to continued investment in improving `riak_repl`, and adding features such as improved replication filtering logic.
+There are trade-offs between the approaches, so it it not necessarily the case that all Riak users will switch replictaion schemes in the short term.

 *What is left to do to make this production ready?
 When might it be production ready?*

 Original release target was Autumn 2019, and the current target for release is e/o January 2020.
-The release schedule has been extended as:

-- There was an increase in scope for the release to add in `riak_kv_reaper` and `riak_kv_eraser` functionality to improve support for mass deletion and tombstone management.

-- Initial volume tests indicated a need for improvements in observability and median replication latency.
+A number of updates have required beyond this.
+The Riak 2.9 version of nextgenrepl should be considered deprecated, as many performance improvements have only been made to the Riak 3.0 release path.

 *Does this work with all Riak backends?
 Does the efficiency of the solution change depending on backend choice?*